 - Canada has two official languages: English and French.
-All Government of Canada services and documents are available in these two languages.
+Thus, all Government of Canada services and documents are available in these two languages.

-- English is the widely spoken language in most provinces in Canada, except Quebec French is the official language.
+- English is a widely spoken language in most provinces in Canada.
+But Quebec’s official language is French.

 - New Brunswick, home to many French-speaking people, is the only officially bilingual province in Canada.

-- There are Francophone communities in many provinces throughout Canada.
+- Also, there are Francophone communities in many provinces throughout Canada.

 Cost of Living in Canada:

 Life in Canada is different from your home country.
 Individuals might have to look for jobs with low salary and upgrade their skills and get relevant work experience.
-The cost of living in Canada is also standard compared to income.
-Canadian housing is comparatively cheaper than other developed countries in the world.
-Canadians can buy house with a considerably low annual mortgage which leaves more of their income to be spent in other activities in comparison to other countries of the west.
+The cost of living in Canada is also standard in comparison to income.
+Canadian housing is cheaper than other developed countries in the world.
+Canadians can buy a house with a low annual mortgage.
+As a result, they can spend more of their income on other activities in comparison to other countries of the west.
 The following are the major expenses that one should consider first.

 Housing, Heating and Utilities

 In Canada, you can expect to spend 35% to 50% of your income on housing.
 This should include the cost of electricity, heating, telephone service, and water.
-Many newcomers choose to rent an apartment on a monthly basis.
-Rental costs vary across cities and across Canada.
+Many newcomers choose to rent an apartment monthly.
+Rental costs vary across cities and Canada.
 You can expect to pay between $350 a month to rent a room and up to $2,000 a month to rent a luxury apartment or a large house.
-Housing may cost less outside large cities.
+However, the housing may cost less outside large cities.

 Food costs make up about one-eighth of your take-home pay.
 This can double if you often eat in restaurants, buy expensive treats, or include alcohol and cigarettes as part of your food budget.
-Alcohol and cigarettes are very expensive in Canada because they are heavily taxed.
+Because alcohol and cigarettes are very expensive in Canada due to heavy taxes.

 Clothing is also a basic expense.
-Clothing expenses may be under 10% of your take-home pay.
-Some people shop at re-sale shops.
+Also, clothing expenses may be under 10% of your take-home pay.
+Some people shop at resale shops.

 Some provincial and territorial health programs may not cover some newcomers for the first three months they are in Canada.
-Check with the province or territory to see if you will need to buy an additional health program.
+So, check with the province or territory to see if you will need to buy an additional health program.

 Many Canadian families own one or more cars.
-Canadians buy their cars new or used or they lease them.
-Make sure you consider all of the costs before you decide to buy or lease a car.
+Also, Canadians buy their cars new or used or they lease them.
+So, make sure you consider all of the costs before you decide to buy or lease a car.